ontoligent/polo/README.md

 live.
 Of course, to use Polo, you need some source data -- a corpus file against which to train a topic model along with an extra stopwords file, plus some configuration information to tell MALLET how to train the model.

-Polo organizes this information in the following
-way:
+Next, take some time to become familiar with how Polo organizes things.
+Polo organizes your corpus data and output files in the following way:

 ```
 projects\